ctrlaltdel121/kafkacat-hk/README.md

 ### Optional
-`KAFKA_URL` - comma separated list of URLS. any :// prefix will be removed.
-You can also leave this blank and
+`KAFKA_URL` - comma separated list of URLS. any `://` prefix will be removed.
+You can also leave this blank and use `-b` option.

 `HEROKU` - set this to a non-empty value if your ENV vars are formatted the same as Heroku.
 If blank, this script assumes base64 encoded environment variables.